 Periodic random patrols will portray a high security presence during periods when there is typically nobody around at the site (times that thieves target).
 Since all of our patrols include detailed real time reporting and time stamped images, these reports can be a vital asset in cataloging construction progress and what equipment and materials are present on the site during each patrol.

 The combination of both camera traps and mobile patrols will ensure that your construction site is safe and will make it an undesirable target for thieves and vandals.

 Let’s have a look at how All Cape Security Patrol’s construction site security services could have helped in the case of the theft described in the article above.
-First off, the security patrol units would have discovered the theft sooner than 2 or 3 weeks.
+First off, the security patrol units would have discovered the theft sooner than 2 or 3 weeks by comparing previous reports against the present.
 Secondly, the electronic surveillance equipment and camera traps could have aided in the identification of the thieves themselves, or may have given investigators solid enough evidence to lead to a quick arrest in the case.